-3 lounges, bar, 2 dining rooms, function facilities, free Wi-Fi, in-room TV (Freeview), 1½-acre grounds (sun deck), unsuitable for disabled.
+3 lounges, bar, 2 dining rooms, function facilities, free Wi-Fi, in-room TV (Freeview), 1½-acre grounds (sun deck), ground-floor restaurant wheelchair accessible.

 in public areas except 1 lounge.

 allowed in bedrooms and on lead in public rooms, not in dining rooms, but owners may eat in bar area with their dogs (£5 per dog per night).

 per room B&B double £95-£230. À la carte £40.
 1-night bookings refused Sat.